agamtomar/USGS_2018_02/Point_to_Point/exercises/solution-02.md

-# Point-to-Point Communication: Exercise 1
+# Point-to-Point Communication: Exercise 2 Solution

 Source-code solutions for this exericse may be found in the solutions folder associated with each programming language.